 In addition to collecting packet events with tcpdump, we log wireless (layer 2)-related events via the iwevent facility.
 The output of iwevent captures both configuration changes and hardware-generated events.
-Examples of the former include changes in the network ID or encryption mode; examples of the latter include registering or expiring a new client node, and periodic output of statistics regarding packets transmitted, received, and lost.
+Examples of the former include changes in the network ID or encryption mode; examples of the latter include registering or expiring a new client node, and pe-